LordAries1972/CPGE/README.md

 Basically everything you need to create a standard 2D & 3D Based Looking Gaming system on the Windows 10 SP1 / 11 64bit Operating Systems.
 Please note that Win32 is not supported (Well not by me anyways)!

 - We are now using scenes which consist of all models (including textures, bumps etc), Camera and lighting within a 3D Project.
-For you to use this successfully, consider using a 3D Modeller package that can export GLTF 2.0 formats.
+For you to use this successfully, consider using a 3D Modeller package that can export GLTF/GLB 2.0 & FBX formats.
 I, myself, uses Blender v4.3 and above which is also free to use.
 You can find it under the 'Important Links' section above.
 I will add other supportive formats later when the overall system is functioning as it should.

 ## Documentation
 - Documents and example usages to this project can be found within the Docs folder (constantly been updated).